 Providing Cats with The Vertical Space That They Need

 Cats are natural climbers and jumpers, it is in their genes.
 Whether it’s a couch, a table, a counter, or even a cabinet, cats have probably explored these already.
 Cats like elevation and the higher it is, the better.
 One might have seen a cat looking out into his “kingdom” from a high place – this also makes the cat feel safe and allows him to survey his surroundings.
 Countertops are one of these elevated places, hence the desire to be on it.
 To give your cat an alternative, consider some these options

 A popular “cat furniture,” these cat condos also known as cat trees come in all shapes, sizes, and features.
 There are simple ones that simply provide the much needed and essential vertical space for the cats and there are also fancy cat condos that come with a sleeping area, an assortment of toys, and also a hammock.
 There are several available online and for cat parents who are into DIYs, there are also several tutorials online.

-Another “cat furniture” that is much loved by cats and their owners are the cat shelves.
-These are padded shelves installed by the windows, to allow cats to either do their regular sunbathing or simply take a peek of the outdoors.
+Another “cat furniture” that is much loved by cats and their owners are cat sills.
+These are sill cradles installed on windows, to allow cats to either do their regular sunbathing or simply take a peek of the outdoors.
 These will surely keep the cats distracted away from the countertops, as surely, the squirrels playing by the nearby tree will keep them entertained all day long.